Ottawa Winterlude 2026: Winter festival with ice, snow and culture

 Ina

-Admittedly, Winterlude is an icy pleasure, but also one that you will not forget.
-We like to think back to it.
-That was no problem with the luggage.
-We had a lot of thin shirts to pull on.
-The warm sweater or thick waistcoat we wore on arrival and return travel under the coat.
-And when it got really cold, we still had it the hand and foot warmerswho have really done us great service in this cold.
+Admittedly, the Winterlude is an icy pleasure, but also one that you won't forget.
+We look back on it fondly.
+With the luggage it wasn't a problem at all.
+We had lots of thin shirts to wear underneath.
+We wore the warm sweater or thick vest under our coat on the journey there and back.
+And when it got really cold, we still had the hand and foot warmers, which really served us well in this cold.

 Best regards,